 Got a question of your own?
 Click here

-"Sport Aikido is one of today's fastest growing recreational activities, with Japanese origins that go back many centuries, from ancient fighting methods taught and used by the Samurai in
+"With Japanese origins that go back many centuries, from ancient fighting methods taught and used by the Samurai in feudal Japan."

 What is Aikido?